Speeding Up the NSGA-II via Dynamic Population Sizes: Choosing the Phase Length Automatically

-To relieve users from having to manually select a suiting value for the phase length~$\tau$ of the \ourNSGAtwo, we propose a framework that concurrently runs multiple instances of the \ourNSGAtwo with distinct values for $\tau$, namely all powers of two.
-For each such $\tau = 2^i$, we consider an instance $A_i$ of the \ourNSGAtwo.
+To relieve users from manually select a suiting value for the phase length~$\tau$ of the dynamic \NSGAtwo and the dynamic \NSGAtwo with longer initial phase, we propose a framework (\Cref{alg:concurrent_opt}) that concurrently runs multiple instances of the dynamic variant with distinct values for~$\tau$, namely all powers of two.
+For each such $\tau = 2^i$, we consider an instance $A_i$ of the dynamic variant.
 The framework repeatedly picks an instance $A_i$ and runs its next phase.
-If an instance has been picked before, we continue with the process as we last left it.
-Each time, $A_i$ is picked such that the total number of function evaluations spend on $A_i$ \emph{after} the potential next phase is minimal among all currently started instances, breaking ties arbitrarily.
-See Algorithm~\ref{alg:concurrent_opt} for a summary.
-There, $\phasel(\mu, i, \phi)$ denotes the number of function evaluations in phase $\phi$ of the \ourNSGAtwo with parameters $\mu$ and $\tau=2^i$.
-Then, at the beginning of each iteration of the \textbf{while}-loop, $r_i$ equals the number of function evaluations that instance $A_i$ received.
-For the \tgrowingNSGA, we have
+If an instance was picked before, we continue with the process as we last left it.
+Each time, we pick an instance~$A_i$ such that the total number of function evaluations spend on $A_i$ \emph{after} the potential next phase is minimal among all instances, breaking ties arbitrarily.